QBDev0ps/DevOps-Cloud-projects/Project10.md

   ![browser access](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/1bfbdbbd-266a-40b4-bd6b-5d759c935069)

++ As shown in the image above, the webpage was rendered correctly thus solvingour **Blocker**.
+Next we attempt to log in.

 #### BLOCKER 3❗

 + We encountered an issue when we tried to log into the tooling website.
 As shown below, the tooling website required us to enter a password to be four (4) characters only.
 This posed a problem for us.
 Because our password was in a long hash string as was seen when we viewed our users in the **tooling** database (in **Step 5** **iii**).